 Overseas pensions: pension transfers

-Information for qualifying recognised overseas pension scheme (QROPS) managers about how to report pension transfers and when tax needs to be paid.
+How qualifying recognised overseas pension scheme (QROPS) managers report pension transfers and when tax needs to be paid.

 You must tell HM Revenue and Customs (HMRC) about pension transfers to or from your QROPS that have received UK tax relief.
 You also need to provide information to the scheme manager or administrator who is receiving the pension.